-\begin{small}\begin{ejem} As we saw in Example \ref{klein-1}, the Klein-bottle group is left-orderable but does not satisfy the C.R.P., hence it is not bi-orderable.
-Another way to contradict bi-orderability consists in noticing that it has generalized torsion: $(a^{-1}ba) b = id$.
+\begin{small}\begin{ejem} As we saw in Example \ref{klein-1}, the Klein bottle group is left-orderable but does not satisfy the C.R.P., hence it is not bi-orderable.
+Another way to contradict bi-orderability consists in noting that it has generalized torsion: $(a^{-1}ba) b = id$.
 Moreover, the unique root property fails: $(ba)^2 = a^2$, though $ba \neq a$. \end{ejem}

 \begin{ejer} Prove that in any bi-orderable group, the following holds: If $f$ commutes with a nontrivial power of $g$, then it commutes with $g$.
 Show that this is no longer true for left-orderable groups. \end{ejer}